neutrinojs/neutrino/docs/migration-guide.md

 ```

 - `neutrino.getWebpackOptions()` has been removed in favor of the lower level to `neutrino.config.toConfig()`.
-- Using a `node` target no longer skips the watcher for a builder, it now uses the Webpack source watcher.
+- Using a `node` target no longer skips the watcher for a builder, it now uses the webpack source watcher.
 This means
 commands like `neutrino start && node build` are obsolete. `neutrino build && node build` would work to start a Node
 instance for production-built bundles.